WLKR-Financial/reserve-site/adding-reserve-assets.md

 2. amount held
 3. rate in USD (unless like DAI it is pegged to USD)

 To get amount held follow example of ETH or BTC.
 Depending on the asset reusing existing sources for fetching from etherscan etc might be possible.
-For tokens on Celo follow the work done for getting cMCO2 balance and price.
+For tokens on Candle follow the work done for getting cMCO2 balance and price.

 Then place the tokens icon in `/public/assets/tokens/{TOKEN}.svg`